keithrbennett/life_game_viewer/README.md

 -----------------------------------------------------------

-In order to do the exercise, you will need to effectively replace the LifeModel's implementation with your own.
+In order to do the exercise, you will need to effectively replace the LifeModel's sample implementation with your own.
 Your model will need to respond appropriately to the LifeModel's public method names, because they are called by the viewer, but you can implement them any way you want, even using the LifeModel as a minimal adapter to a completely